sadkowsk/codellama-Aug.2023/README.md

 Given Code Llama extends from Llama 2 and the original Llama LLM, further specification of the Code Llama architecture could be possible through the earlier models' publications.
 See "Llama 2 Article"[^3] and "Llama 1 Article"[^4] above.

 > [!WARNING]
-> This pseudocode was not produced by the original Code Llama authors.
-Use caution when using it to interpret Code Llama's architecture as it may include inaccuracies.
+> This pseudocode was not produced by the original Code Llama authors and may include inaccuracies.
+Use caution when interpreting the true Code Llama architecture.

 <img width="856" alt="Pseudocode" src="https://github.com/sadkowsk/code-llama/assets/143565317/f10a56af-45bf-4024-80a3-d3bce1efa99d">